-In regard to the issue of prudent excess capacity raised by DSDI, with a new augmentation in place, there is significant spare storage capacity in Awoonga Dam.
+In regard to the issue of prudent excess capacity raised by DSDI in its initial submission, with a new augmentation in place, there is significant spare storage capacity in Awoonga Dam.
 Should there be any requirement for additional capacity for regional development purposes, it should be addressed through appropriate CSO funding to GAWB.